-Nine key elements to building a sustainable and future proof home.
+Nine key elements to building a future proof and sustainable home.

 When starting to plan your build, did you know that there are nine key elements that when combined together will make your building truly sustainable?

-There is more to building an energy efficient home than adding some extra insulation, fitting some solar panels and hoping for the best, instead each Flex home starts with a high quality factory-built, fabric efficient structure.
+There is more to building a sustainable home than adding some extra insulation, fitting some solar panels and hoping for the best, instead each Flex home starts with a high quality factory-built, fabric efficient structure.

-Check out the nine elements for sustainable living.
+Check out the nine essential elements for a truly sustainable home.

 A flush mounted and fully integrated Photovoltaic (PV) system enables you to generate electricity from your roof, whilst retaining a sleek aesthetic look.
 A PV system is a sustainable opportunity to become less reliant on the grid and fluctuations in grid prices working nicely with your highly thermally efficient Flex home.